Boreo/QOLScape/README.md

 - Disable/Enable the script with the hotkey (Default = `F1`) and exit using the hotkey (Default = `ctr+alt+c`)

 - Hover mouse over prayer orb!
 The script will pause when mouse is outside the orb, and flick when inside.
-It will also check if prayer is enabled on its first click when the script is run, and if disabled, enables prayer.
+It will also check if prayer is enabled on its first click, and if disabled, enables prayer.